bghizzy/firefly-iii-sankey-web/README.md

 # Firefly III Sankey Web UI

+WARNING: Completely vibe coded in Gemini for personal use, I do not intend to publish further.

-A lightweight Express web interface wrapper for [barreeeiroo's firefly-iii-sankey](https://github.com/barreeeiroo/Firefly-III-Sankey/tree/main) designed to run in Docker / Unraid completely vibe coded in Gemini.
+A lightweight Express web interface wrapper for [barreeeiroo's firefly-iii-sankey](https://github.com/barreeeiroo/Firefly-III-Sankey/tree/main) designed to run in Docker / Unraid.

 ## Features
 - Serves a simple web interface to generate SankeyMatic text from Firefly III data.